 - Answer The Public: This is a unique tool that provides questions that people are asking about a specific keyword.
 It’s a great way to find long-tail keywords and understand what information people are looking for.
 Answer The Public

 - WordTracker: Mentioned in the original article, WordTracker is a tool that helps identify keywords that aren’t as competitive but still have a good search volume.
 WordTracker

 Another trick to finding more keywords to boost the visibility of your profile is to check the profiles of colleagues and competitors.
 Look at the Skills section of their profile to see if they have any keywords that you hadn’t thought of.

 If they apply to you, don’t just add them as skills.
 Add them throughout your profile to increase your SEO opportunities.

-Now, where and how to add keywords to a LinkedIn profile?
+Now, where and how to add keywords to a LinkedIn profile for LinkedIn Profile Optimization??

 LinkedIn Profile Optimization Tips

 LinkedIn and Google have different algorithms for how content shows up in a search.
 LinkedIn looks at two things: how many times you use the words in your profile and how they rank based on the searcher’s network.

 Search results are unique to each person running the search as each network is unique to the individual and their LinkedIn network.